Slumbering your stove

 Users should however be aware that there are particular problems associated with using an appliance for extended periods at low output especially if the appliance is not designed to operate in this way.
 Similarly, these problems occur if the appliance has not been sized according to the heating load applied to it so that it must be turned down to low output in order for the living space to be comfortable.

-Problems with slumbering
+Problems with slumbering a stove

 Running appliances at low output can lead to incomplete combustion, especially when burning a high volatile content fuel such as wood logs.
 This will lead to the formation of sooty and/or try deposits on the flue lining as well as increased levels of carbon monoxide and particulates in the products of combustion.
 In addition, when appliances are used at low output for extended periods of time the temperature of the chimney reduces and there is a tendency for the products of combustion to also be lower in temperature – which will lead to an increased likelihood of condensation forming in the chimney.